 Networks can have more than one server and many thousands of clients.
 The clients can use the services of any server and connect to any printer on the network as long as they have access.
 Access is usually controlled through the use of user names and passwords.

-With PATHWORKS for DOS, a client can use services offered on OS/2, ULTRIX, VMS servers, and InfoServer100 for CD-ROM services.
+With PATHWORKS for DOS (NetWare Coexistence), a client can use services offered on OS/2, ULTRIX, VMS, and NetWare servers, and the InfoServer100 for CD-ROM services.

 Remote services